 Early Childhood Center

 The MPSI ECC serves children ages 2½ -5 of students, faculty, staff and families in the greater Metro-Detroit area.
-The MPSI ECC is accredited by the National Association for the Education of Young Children and has a 5 Star rating in the Michigan Quality Rating and Improvement System.
+The center is accredited by the National Association for the Education of Young Children and has a 5 Star rating in the Michigan Quality Rating and Improvement System.
+The center is a non-profit organization.
+Tuition assistance is available through the Great Start Readiness Program (GSRP) for four-year-olds whose families qualify under the grant criteria and for 2 1/2 to 5-year-olds through the Child Care Access Means Parents in School (CCAMPIS) grant whose parents are Pell Grant-eligible undergraduate students at Wayne State University.

 Staff - The Executive Director of the Early Childhood Centers at Wayne State has a Master's degree in Early Childhood Education and an Elementary Teaching Certificate with an Early Childhood Endorsement.
 The Director of Each Center has a Master's degree in Early Childhood Education or Educational Administration and an Elementary Teaching Certificate with an Early Childhood Endorsement.

 Each classroom is staffed by a Lead Teacher and an Assistant Teacher.
 Lead Teachers are certified in Elementary Education with an Early Childhood Endorsement.
-Assistant Teachers have either a CDA or an Associate of Arts Degree in Early Childhood, Preschool Education or Child Development, or 120 clock-hours of documented, formal child care education offered by approved training organizations and Michigan Department of Education staff.
+Assistant Teachers have either a Child Development Associate (CDA) or an Associate of Arts Degree in Early Childhood, Preschool Education or Child Development, or 120 clock-hours of documented, formal child care education offered by approved training organizations and Michigan Department of Education staff.
 Wayne State University student assistants and work study students assist in the classroom and office.

 Before hire, all staff undergo a Department of Human Services clearance to insure they have not been accused of child abuse or neglect and a Michigan State Police ICHAT clearance to insure they have never been convicted of a crime.